njtierney/tierneyn.github.io/cv.md

 ### Currently

-I'm a PhD candidate in my 3rd year of a 4 year program through the Industry Doctoral Training Centre (IDTC) at the Quensland University of Technology (QUT) and am due to finish in May 2017.
+I'm a PhD candidate in my final year of a 4 year program through the Industry Doctoral Training Centre (IDTC) at the Quensland University of Technology (QUT) and am due to finish in May 2017.
 My PhD project involves the statistical analysis of Occupational Health Surveillance data.